Prostitution in Italy: Advocacy

-An influential group of sex workers is the Comitato – Committee for the Civil Rights of Prostitutes (Comitato per i Diritti Civili delle Prostitute, or CDCP), formed in 1983 in response to violent attacks on sex workers and run by Carla Corso and Pia Covre from their national offices in Pordenone.
+An influential group of people/women in prostitution is the Comitato – Committee for the Civil Rights of Prostitutes (Comitato per i Diritti Civili delle Prostitute, or CDCP), formed in 1983 in response to violent attacks on people/women in prostitution and run by Carla Corso and Pia Covre from their national offices in Pordenone.

-Their campaigns include trafficking prevention, sex worker rights, and campaigning for decriminalization and an end to stigmatization.
+Their campaigns include trafficking prevention, people/women in prostitution rights, and campaigning for decriminalization and an end to stigmatization.
 Their demands saw a number of bills introduced in parliament, which, despite support from three leftist parties, were unsuccessful.
 However, attempts to change the law continue in parliament.
-The Comitato has been one of the major women's voices in sex work debates in Italy, at least in comparison with the women's movement overall, and worked closely with the women's shelters.
+The Comitato has been one of the major women's voices in prostitution debates in Italy, at least in comparison with the women's movement overall, and worked closely with the women's shelters.
 Their position of minimum interference was shared with both the women's movement and the policy agencies.
 This has only been partially successful.
 A frequent target has been the provisions of the Merlin Law that punish those involved, of which Livia Turco was a prominent political voice.
 Positioned against this cause has been the law-and-order agenda of both centre-left and centre-right coalitions.

 Demographics

-Accurate estimates of the numbers of workers in any particular country are hard to obtain, and prone to error and bias.
+Accurate estimates of the numbers of people/women in prostitution in any particular country are hard to obtain, and prone to error and bias.

 A 2008 report stated that were some 100,000 prostitutes in Italy.

-In 2007 it was stated that the total number of workers was 70,000.
+In 2007 it was stated that the total number of people in prostitution was 70,000.

-The Italian Statistics Institute stated the number of street workers in 1998 was 50,000.
+The Italian Statistics Institute stated the number of street people in prostitution in 1998 was 50,000.

 Migration and tourism

-A 2009 report from TAMPEP estimated that the percentage of foreign sex workers in Italy had reached 90%, an increase from previous years.
+A 2009 report from TAMPEP estimated that the percentage of foreign people/women in prostitution in Italy had reached 90%, an increase from previous years.

 In that report only Spain was found to have such a high percentage of migrants in the trade, although most Western European countries reported a majority of workers were migrants.
-This was in contrast with the former Communist countries, where the reverse is true – most workers being of national origin.
+This was in contrast with the former Communist countries, where the reverse is true – most people/women in prostitution being of national origin.